DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 [DeMiSTify](https://github.com/robinsonb5/DeMiSTify)  is support code intended to assist in the porting of MiST FPGA cores to other target boards (Copyright (c) 2021 by Alastair M. Robinson).

-What follows is a guide on how I use Demistify.
-You should adapt it to your own enviroment, board and core.
-Where you see "deca" substitute it for the board you are porting to.
-Where you see a specific core (e.g. nes, gameboy) substitute it for the core you are porting.
+What follows is a guide on how I use DeMiSTify.
+You should adapt it to your own enviroment, board and core:

+* Where you see "deca" substitute it for the board you are porting to

+* Where you see a specific core (e.g. nes, gameboy) substitute it for the core you are porting to

-Note:  Most of the below notes are extracts from chats with Alastair M. Robinson, creator of Demistify.
+Note:  Most of the below notes are extracts from chats with Alastair M. Robinson, creator of DeMiSTify.
 Literal extracts are quoted " " in the text below.

 ### Fork a Mist core and add DeMiSTify as a submodule